Skip to main content

 “The view of the…”

-“This is Ajabdeh” a beaming Jaivanta stared at Dheer scrutinizing the human being in front of her from head to toe.
-Her hair was messy in the wind, bits and parts of dirt and mud on her clothes, and a torn book in hand, she looked far from fit to be a royal.
+“This is Ajabdeh”, a beaming Jaivanta stared at Dheer, scrutinising the human being in front of her from head to toe.
+Her hair was messy in the wind, bits and parts of dirt and mud on her clothes, and a torn book in her hand; she looked far from fit to be a royal.

 “Is she Pratap’s choice?”
 Dheer stared right at Pratap as Heer and Shakti shared an amused glance.
 Pratap looked away awkwardly.